JackKelly/light-speed-io/planned_design.md

 The ultimate aim is to load and process multi-dimensional arrays as quickly and as efficiently as modern hardware will allow!

 Why?
 Initially, to make life as easy as possible for folks who want to train ML models on large multi-dimensional datasets (like weather predictions).
+Specifically:

-Specifically, enable folks to train directly from source datasets (instead of having to prepare batches ahead-of-time), and to make it as easy as possible to combine different datasets (e.g. NWPs and satellite datasets, see [issue #142](https://github.com/JackKelly/light-speed-io/issues/142)), and to use a single on-disk datasets for as many ML experiments as possible (see [issue #141](https://github.com/JackKelly/light-speed-io/issues/141)).
+- Enable folks to train directly from source datasets (instead of having to prepare batches ahead-of-time) at multiple GB/sec,
+- make it as easy as possible to combine different datasets on-the-fly (e.g. NWPs and satellite datasets, see [issue #142](https://github.com/JackKelly/light-speed-io/issues/142)),
+- use single on-disk datasets for as many ML experiments as possible (see [issue #141](https://github.com/JackKelly/light-speed-io/issues/141)).
+Stop people having to manually duplicate data (with different chunking schemes) for each ML model.

 LSIO will provide a suite of tools for loading and processing large, labelled, multi-dimensional datasets.
 Where "large" means datasets that are too large to fit into RAM, and where "labelled" means datasets where each array dimension can be associated with coordinates.
 For example, a dataset of satellite imagery might have 4 dimensions: x, y, time, and spectral channel.
 The x and y dimensions might be labelled with longitude and latitude coordinates, respectively.